CapTen101/VLC-docs/docs/source/setup/overview.rst

 - Android
 - iOS

-Once you have installed and set up VLC, these topics will help you learn more about the VLC media player:
+Once you have installed and set up VLC, these topics below will help you learn more about the VLC media player:

 * :ref:`Starting VLC <starting_vlc>`: Learn how to use the VLC media player.
 * :ref:`User Interface <doc_user_interface>`: Introduction to the UI, and commands of the VLC media player.